The mobile header has a fixed design, and cannot be customized. To change the content of the mobile header:

 The Shrinking Header is a smaller version of the site header, enabling you to keep important navigation information fixed without distracting users as they scroll down a page and without taking up too much space.
 It acts as a sticky header feature but condenses the size of the logos and other widgets in your header.
 It is particularly useful in sites that have large headers and sites that are designed for long scrolling.

 The shrinking header is available on Desktop and Tablet views.
 Shrinking headers can only be toggled when the header is turned into a row.
 If the header is not a row and the template has a fixed header, the shrinking header option is not available.
+For more information, see Headers.

 For more information on how to configure shrinking headers, see Shrinking Headers.